ucb-stat154/stat154-spring-2018/syllabus/piazza.md

 ### 6. Post a screen shot of any resource referenced.

 Your question should be self-contained.
-The TAs (and other responders) should not have to scan through PDFs to even figure out what the question is.
+The GSIs (and other responders) should not have to scan through PDFs to even figure out what the question is.
 Ask yourself: am I referring to some lecture /HW solution/discussion solution/past exam?